-Second, you'll hold a sprint observational meeting, including the stakeholders, to talk about everything that happened during the sprint, what can be changed, and what was accomplished.
+Second, you will hold a sprint observational meeting, including the stakeholders, to talk about everything that happened during the sprint, what can be changed, and what was accomplished.

-You shouldn't ignore this significant meeting if you’re unfamiliar with Agile project management.
+You shouldn't ignore this significant meeting if you are unfamiliar with Agile project management.
 Using it, you can determine the most effective sprint length for the next projects and the total task a team can cover in each sprint.